Tommykaf/dwm/README.md

 * Xresources
 * ru gaps
-* support for centeredmaster, fibonacci layouts with gaps and cfacts Default Font - Fira Code
+* support for centeredmaster, fibonacci layouts with gaps and cfacts Default Font - FiraCode Nerd Font
 For emoji support - use font `ttf-twemoji` from AUR, install `libxft-bgra`